What Tool to Use to Cut Rebar

 12. REBAR CUTTING MACHINE

 Each machine has a unique restriction on the amount of rebar it can cut, and there are numerous varieties of the machine.
 The device has a cutting clutch that enables the operator to regulate the action.
 To support the cutting process safely, the machine has support brackets.
 The machine has a lifting ring, so you may move it wherever you like.
-The machine has an oil hole on it and runs on oil.
+The machine has an oil hole in it and runs on oil.

 CONCLUSION